 - Unless otherwise noted, pilots must launch minimum 1 mile from target

-- All participating pilots and their balloons must be registered with the AAAA.
+- All participating pilots and their balloons must be registered in AAAA PAD.

-- Pilot is responsible for uploading both their pilot and balloon information that is required for the FAA Waiver into PAD, to our new Pilot & Aircraft Database.
+- Pilot is responsible for uploading both their pilot and balloon information that is required for the FAA Waiver into PAD, our new Pilot & Aircraft Database.

-- This includes, but is not limited to, aircraft registration, airworthiness, annual, pilot certificate, currency, and insurance.
+- This includes, but is not limited to, aircraft registration, airworthiness, annual, pilot certificate, currency, and proof of insurance.

 - All valid and current information must be entered into PAD by 1700 the Friday before the flying event and must remain valid and current throughout the duration of the respective flying event, for the pilot to both participate and receive points.

 - To receive points for that day’s flying event, Show-Up and/or Scoring, pilot must be fully registered in PAD, and sign up that morning on the field prior to pilot briefing if the pilot event includes an in-person briefing.
 If the pilot briefing is conducted by Zoom, then the pilot must be logged in for the duration of the meeting to receive Show-Up Points.

 - If you plan on participating in either the Friends and Lovers and/or Jingle Bell Balloon Rallies, and you wish to compete for AAAA Flying Points, then you must be entered into PAD by 1700 on the Friday before the respective Balloon Rally.